 I am breathing out, I know I am breathing out.

 Do that a couple of times, and then just say

-in – when you breath in
+- in – when you breathe in

-out – when you breath out
+- out – when you breathe out

 If you drift off with thoughts, gently bring back your attention to the breath again.